 But it's not so simple.
-A six string, 24-fret guitar with 144 available notes only covers four octaves, where an 88-key piano covers seven, plus a few more notes.
+A six-string, 24-fret guitar with 144 available notes only covers four octaves, where an 88-key piano covers seven, plus a few more notes.

 How could that be?

 The way the guitar is set up makes learning the notes a little confusing, in that the exact same note is available at different points on the fretboard.
-Two notes found in different spots which sound exactly the same are referred to as unisons in relation to each other.
+Two notes found in different spots that sound exactly the same are referred to as unisons in relation to each other.

 Another way to look at this is that guitar notes repeat themselves in different places on the fretboard.
-That means there are several different places where you can find the exact same notes, scales and chords.
+That means there are several different places where you can find the exact same notes, scales, and chords.

 In contrast, the piano keyboard does not repeat itself.
 Every note is in line, from lowest in pitch on the left to highest on the right.
-There is only one place on the keyboard where you can find any given note, scale or chord.
+There is only one place on the keyboard where you can find any given note, scale, or chord.
 Easy peasy.

 Just to avoid any confusion: You can indeed find many C notes (for example) on the piano keyboard – eight of them on an 88-key piano, in fact.
 But these notes are octaves in relation to each other.
 An octave is the same note at a different pitch, where unisons are the exact same note at the same pitch.